 The field of finance is primarily concerned with the acquisition and management of funds by business firms, governments, and individuals.
 A business seeks financial advice when considering the purchase of new equipment, the expansion of present facilities or raising additional funds.
 Determining the value of financial and real assets and derivatives is a key activity in finance.
 The study of finance is designed to provide the student with both the theoretical background and the analytical tools required to make effective decisions.
+Learn more about Finance careers here.

 Financial planners help customers put together a plan for managing their financial resources; investment advisors suggest specific investments.
 Much of the planning revolves around an income and spending budget, with advice about the types of financial investments suitable for the client.
 Asset managers and investment advisors recommend specific investments, sometimes to individuals but most often to managers of investment funds such as mutual funds.
 Investment advice is usually based on research, which can be of many kinds.